ardoq/rxbeach/README.md

 # Contributing
 Code is hosted in the GitHub repo [ardoq/rxbeach](https://github.com/ardoq/rxbeach).

+We have a `.git-blame-ignore-revs` file for ignoring commits with style changes in git blame.
+You can configure git to use it, and VSCode and others will respect the setting:

+    git config blame.ignoreRevsFile .git-blame-ignore-revs

 ## Publishing a new version of the package
 1. Verify that "it works":
    `yarn lint && yarn build && yarn test`